grum-tez/Tezos-Smart-Contracts-Development-Course/README.md

 🚀 And Much, Much More: From smart contracts to governance mechanisms, we've got a treasure trove of Tezos knowledge to share!

+##  🤘 Best Practices 🤘
+* Follow the repository: While going through the course be 100% certain to follow along with the github repository.
+* Be Active in the community: Ask questions and engage with other developers going through the course in the discussions tab, be sure to go and say hello or gm!
+This space is different from the other industries, you don't have to be secretive; communicate, network and learn with others :)
+* Learn at your own pace: It doesn't matter if it takes you a day, a week, a month or even a year.
+Progress >>> Perfection
+* Take Breaks: You will exhaust your mind and recall less if you go all out and watch the entire course in one sitting.
+Suggested Strategy every 30 minutes take a 5 min break, and every 2 hours take a longer 30 min break
+* Refer to Documentation: Things are constantly being updated, so whenever our instructors open up some documentation, open it your end and maybe even have the code sample next to you.

 ## Table of Content ##